 The Hudon College of Public Health offers full graduate degree options at both the Tulsa and Oklahoma City campuses.
-All coursework requirements for the MPH Interdisciplinary degree and the Graduate Certificate in Public Health are offered regularly at the OU-Tulsa campus.
+All coursework requirements for a MPH in Population and Community Health degree and the Graduate Certificate in Population Health are offered regularly at the OU-Tulsa campus.
 MPH students wishing to specialize in a particular public health discipline or the dual MSW-MPH degree may complete a portion of their required coursework at the Tulsa campus before transitioning to classes in Oklahoma City, which are often taught once weekly.
 MPH students may complete their practicum experiences at one of many approved practicum sites throughout the state of Oklahoma.

 Minimum Academic Admission Requirements for All Master of Public Health Programs

 - Grade point average of 3.0 or above calculated using the upper-division coursework of the bachelor’s degree*